 For those of you already experiencing the 12 Days of Dumpling withdrawals, we have one last treat for you.
 There were plenty of snapshots that didn't make the cut.
 Mostly because the little guy looked too bug-eyed and crazy.
 We're also curious, what was your favorite costume in the 12-day series?
 (We know, we know, it's like asking you to choose your favorite child.)
 Take the poll! »

-Entries tagged with '12 Days of Dumpling in a Halloween Costume'
+'12 Days of Dumpling in a Halloween Costume' on Serious Eats

 On the last day of the 12 Days of Dumpling, he was a fuzzy peapod.
 Snow pea?
 Sugar snap?